HumanSignal/label-studio/docs/source/guide/install_enterprise_docker.md

 ```bash
 docker login --username heartexlabs
 ```
 When prompted to enter the password, enter the token.
 If login succeeds, a `~/.docker/config.json` file is created with the authorization settings.

+!!!
+Note
-> If you have default registries specified when logging into Docker, you might need to explicitly specify the registry: `docker  login --username heartexlabs docker.io`.
+    If you have default registries specified when logging into Docker, you must explicitly specify the registry: `docker  login --username heartexlabs docker.io`.

 2. Pull the latest Label Studio Enterprise image:
 ```bash
 docker pull heartexlabs/label-studio-enterprise:latest
 ```

+!!! attention "Tip"
-> Note: You might need to use `sudo` to log in or pull images.
+    Use `sudo` to log in or pull images.

 ### Add the license file

 After you retrieve the latest Label Studio Enterprise image, add the license file.
-You can't start the Docker image without a license file.
+You cannot start the Docker image without a license file.

 1. Create a working directory called `label-studio-enterprise` and place the license file in it.
 ```bash